-To Vale of Clwyd Mind, our exciting new ‘all singing, all dancing’ website that can provide information on training courses, social events, supported housing, ongoing projects and lots more that we hope you will find informative and interesting.
+To our Vale of Clwyd Mind website that can provide information on social events, connecting minds, supported housing, ongoing projects, training courses and lots more that we hope you will find informative and interesting.

 We offer county-wide services designed for, and often delivered by, people who have lived experience of mental health problems.